Getting protein at breakfast is always a good idea for kids. Here are 28 ideas for a high protein breakfast!

 15) Greek yogurt with granola, seeds and nuts

 Granola is a great place to pack in some protein.
-Try adding nuts (6 grams protein per ounce), seeds (9 grams of protein per ounce), and then combine with greek yogurt (20 grams per cup), and this parfait suddenly becomes a great protein power house.
+Try adding nuts (6 grams protein per ounce), seeds (9 grams of protein per ounce), and then combine with greek yogurt (20 grams per cup), and this parfait suddenly becomes a great high protein breakfast.

 You must give these a try!
 17 grams of protein for 2 small pancakes- YUM!

 Made with soy milk and chia seeds, this smoothie bowl has 10 grams of protein per serving.
 And let’s face it, who couldn’t eat two servings!

 Thanks to the peanut butter, one of these muffins has 15 grams of protein!

 Breakfast casseroles are usually made with a lot of eggs and cheese.
 We like this one because it includes mushrooms, bell peppers, and spinach, as well as 13 grams of protein!

 Chia seeds and peanut butter boost the protein of this breakfast idea!
 But you could also add nuts and seeds for even more!

 21) Egg sandwiches